Shiryou/kiranwelle/content/posts/2024-05-29-birthright-day-1.md

 There seems to be some corruption in the Makefile.
 Removing last character in `Makefile` resolves the issue.

-`MAKE.BAT dos` again, and we get an error dialog:
+Running `MAKE.BAT dos` again, we get an error dialog:

-> Unsupported 16-Bit Application
+> **Unsupported 16-Bit Application**
 >
-> The program or feature "\??\C:\Users\Shiryou\Desktop\Birthrt\strmake.exe" cannot start or run due to incompatibity with 64-bit versions of Windows.
+> The program or feature "\??\C:\Birthrt\strmake.exe" cannot start or run due to incompatibity with 64-bit versions of Windows.
 Please contact the software vendor to ask if a 64-bit Windows compatible version is available.

 Closing the dialog kept the script running.
 I left it for about 15 minutes.
 In the unlikely event that it wasn't frozen and was just a long process, I let it run while I had dinner with my family.
 After dinner, I promptly forgot about the project and inadvertently let it run overnight.
 In the morning, it was still in the same place, so I terminated the script.

 >     Building RELEASE NOVA.EXE for DOS
->     Could Not Find C:\Users\Shiryou\Desktop\Birthrt\dosobjsr\version.obj
+>     Could Not Find C:\Birthrt\dosobjsr\version.obj
 >     Error(E14): Cannot execute (strmake): Exec format error
 >     Error(E42): Last command making (strdat.dat) returned a bad status
 >     Error(E02): Make execution terminated